Tilemachos/Tilemachos/README.md

-- 👋 Hi, I’m @Tilemachos and now i feel the melacholic feeling of a Covid seasson.
+- 👋 Hi, I’m @Tilemachos and now i feel COVID-melacholic.
 It brings laught to the tech world but the restrictions are unbearable.
 - 👀 I’m interested in learning to talk machine languages.
 - 🌱 I’m currently learning C++.
 - 💞️ I’m looking to collaborate on a project that i call ADAM PROJECT.